KroderDev/laravel-microservice-core/README.md

   Easily enable, disable, or rename middleware via configuration, and use convenient groups like `microservice.auth` group for full authentication and authorization in one step.

 - **HTTP Client Macros:**
   Pre-configured HTTP clients for communicating with your API Gateway or other services.
-When a request is available, these macros automatically forward the current correlation ID header.
+They automatically forward the current correlation ID header and propagate gateway errors to the caller.

 - **Ready-to-publish Configuration:**
   All settings are customizable via a single config file, making it easy to adapt the package to your environment.